-Stephen Norris is a Principal and Senior South-East Asia Analyst covering Indonesia, the Philippines, Thailand and Vietnam.
-He writes daily analyses for Control Risks’ subscription services, and provides regular media commentary on political, economic and security issues in South-East Asia.
+Stephen Norris is a Partner based in Tokyo and covers South-East Asia analyses for Control Risks’ subscription services.
+He also provides regular media commentary on political, economic and security issues in South-East Asia.

 Prior to joining Control Risks, Stephen was based in Taiwan as a political and business reporter for The China Post and as a freelance writer for the Taipei Times (national daily newspapers).
 Stephen also previously worked for Jane’s Information Group, a consultancy focused on defence, terrorism and intelligence issues.